Historic Oak Lawn estate in Charlottesville hits market for first time since 1847

 “It’s staggering to think of how that property dominated that part of town,” said Barefoot.

 On a walk across Oak Lawn’s grounds, a visitor can see four Tuscan columns adorning the front portico, a classic signifier, Stevens said, of Jeffersonian Palladianism.
-A massive oak overtowers the house, and a pair of dinner table-sized stumps are nearby.
+A massive oak towers over the house, and a pair of dinner table-size stumps are nearby.
 A line of trees separates the property from busy Cherry Avenue, so chirping birds and laughs from students from nearby Buford Middle School seem louder than the occasional car horn.

 “Nobody really knows about this place,” said Stevens.
 “It’s kind of been well hidden, a little private domain here in the middle of the city.”